Selsey: The jewel of Manhood

 The Bill is overflown regularly by Spitfires from Goodwood’s very moody specialist flying school, in something of the way it was during WW2, when nearby Tangmere was an active and important aerodrome (but without the occasional German bombs the town endured then).
 Chinooks from Odium use the Bill as a turning-point on imaginary sorties.

 To the west of the town there’s Europe’s biggest static caravan and chalet park: its summer population doubles the town’s year-round numbers to around 24,000.
 Selsey depends on this vital influx of people who seem mostly to be very large and tattooed.
+Like many residents, many of these vistors are in love with big SUVs and pickups.
 Like many an Asian city, host in their case to back-packers, Selsey might complain that the majority of its visitors do not spend much.
 Still, anything like warm weather boosts trade in Selsey’s crop of High Street cafes and for its events, often centring on the RNLI lifeboat station.

 There aren’t many middle class voices in Selsey and there never have been.
 But there are some elegant houses of every century and the multitude of bungalows (my parents’ was one such) are spread like polite flotsam left by a gentle tide over Selsey’s low-lying acres.
 They are almost all beautifully tended.
 It’s famously a place for retired people, but that belies the valuable influx of families to new houses, and the resulting youthfulness of many Selsey-ites.
 These two demographics meet on the Link 51 buses which run with astonishing frequency between Selsey and Chichester, and offer a clean, friendly, smart service with free WiFi.